Cover image for 8 critical usability issues in web design (and how to fix them)

 • Design single-column layouts for easier mobile completion

-Issue 7: Accessibility Barriers
+Issue 7: Accessibility barriers

 • Insufficient color contrast: Text is unreadable for users with low vision